Deltares/hydromt/README.rst

 #TODO add badges

-**hydorMT** is a python package, developed by Deltares, to build and analysis hydro models.
+**hydroMT** is a python package, developed by Deltares, to build and analysis hydro models.
 It provides a generic model api with attributes to access the model schematization, (dynamic) forcing data, results and states. hydroMT builds on the latest packages in the scientific and geospatial python eco-system: It adopts the xarray_ data structure for